Intergenerational Trauma

 Survivor's Guilt:

 Survivor's guilt is a poignant example of this phenomenon.
 Those who survived catastrophic events like the Holocaust or natural disasters often feel deep guilt for surviving while others perished.
-This guilt can permeate every aspect of their lives, affecting their self-perception, relationships, and even their professional lives.
+This guilt can permeate every aspect of their lives, affecting their self-perception, relationships, and professional lives.

 In Israel, this narrative is reflected in the experiences of survivors (and their descendants) of pogroms, the Holocaust, wars, and terrorist attacks.
 Our country grapples with the trauma of survivor's guilt throughout its history.